-An experienced travel agent can make sense out of all the offers you see on the internet.
+Experienced travel agents can make sense out of all the offers you see on the internet.
 They can help you navigate through the bad deals to get you to the good ones.
-And they personally know which tour companies will treat you the best to make your vacation unforgettable.
+And they personally know which tour companies will treat you the best to make your Hawaii vacation unforgettable.

 Each island has a different personality, and one of them is definitely right for you.
 But you don't want to be left guessing, and, worse yet, you don't want to spend a week on an island that doesn't suit your needs.
 There's no need for you to be shacked up in a high-rise resort on Waikiki Beach on Oahu if all you want to do is hike and surf.
 You belong on Kauai.
 A travel agent can make sure you're in the right place.

-There certainly are some tourist traps on the Hawaiian islands, but you can find the secluded beaches, hidden rainforests, off the beaten path hikes and local restaurants with an experienced travel agent.
+There certainly are some tourist traps on the Hawaiian islands, but you can find the secluded beaches, hidden rainforests, off the beaten path hikes and local restaurants with experienced travel agents.
 You'll know the absolute best places to go on the island that you choose without doing any research.
-Simply ask your travel agent all the questions and you'll get detailed responses.
+Simply ask your travel agent all the questions about your Hawaiian vacation and you'll get detailed responses.

 It's always terrible when something goes wrong on a trip.
 The hotel is overbooked, there's no more room on the tour or the car rental company is simply out of your class of vehicle.
-You don't have to worry about arguing with these companies when you have a travel agent.
+You don't have to worry about arguing about service with these companies when you use a travel agency.
 The agent will call the company and use their years of experience to negotiate some form of compensation.
 And many travel agents personally know the company people, so a positive outcome is more likely.

 Hawaii is so beautiful that you'll want to see it all.
 You'll want to challenge yourself on this hike and then travel to the other end of the island to see this beach.
-A travel agent can listen to your needs to transform your vision into a realistic itinerary.
+A travel agent can listen to your needs to transform your vision into a realistic itinerary, create vacation packages, and help you plan every detail of your vacation.
 You'll avoid rushing around the island, and you'll get to see everything your heart desires.